 Breast reduction, also referred to as reduction mammaplasty, is a surgical procedure to reduce the size of overly large breasts to improve body balance and comfort.
 Patients often opt for a breast reduction when they begin to experience the physical or emotional discomforts of overly large breasts.
 This includes neck pain and shoulder pain from carrying around extra weight on the chest.
 Patients might also complain about not being able to wear the clothes they’d like or finding exercise uncomfortable.
 Patients can find relief from these discomforts and improve their confidence with the breast reduction procedure.

 Just had a breast augmentation with Dr. Shaddix.
 The team was so sweet and reassuring, I have terrible anxiety and they put me at ease.
 Dr. Shaddix listened to what I wanted and gave me all the info I needed to make an informed decision.
 Altogether a wonderful experience”Read Patient Reviews

-The techniques used during your breast reduction will depend on the size of your breasts and goals for results.
-Liposuction is often used when excess fat is causing overly large breasts.
+The techniques used during your breast reduction surgery will depend on the size of your breasts and your goals.
+Liposuction is often used when excess fat is causing an overly large breast volume.
 Another technique is surgical tissue excision, usually required when a significant decrease is desired.
 During the breast reduction, the nipples can also be repositioned, and some women opt for a breast lift as well to remove stretched or excess skin and breast tissue to optimize their results.
 Dr. Shaddix will go over which techniques are best for you at your breast reduction consultation.